-Parents, grandparents and other family members looking for ways to save for a child's college education may want to consider a Coverdell ESA.
-This education savings account is a long-term investment and might be a good way to help you put money away every year as the child grows up.
+Parents, grandparents, and other family members looking to save for a child's college education may want to consider a Coverdell Education Savings Account (ESA).
+This account is a long-term investment tool that might be a good way to help you put money away every year as your child grows up.

-Just like any investment, it is important to understand the finer details and this beginner's guide is a perfect place to begin.
-If you do decide it is a plan that you would like to investigate further, speak with your financial advisor to get the latest details and receive personalized help to determine if it's right for you.
+Just like any investment, it is important to understand the finer details of this savings vehicle, and this beginner's guide is a perfect place to start.
+If you decide that you would like to investigate further, speak with your financial advisor to get the latest details and receive personalized help to determine if the Coverdell ESA is right for you.

 The Coverdell ESA was originally introduced in 1997 as the Education IRA.
-In 2001, Congress expanded its benefits and renamed it the Coverdell Educational Savings Account (ESA).
+In 2001, Congress expanded its benefits and renamed it the Coverdell Education Savings Account (ESA).

 The account allows up to $2,000 per year in after-tax contributions to be made in a child’s name.
 These contributions grow tax-deferred and may be withdrawn tax-free for qualified educational expenses.